danfinlay/YourFirstComputer/README.md

 Remember the internet is a real place, and it's full of people you can't just go around trusting.

 Beyond that, go have fun, you've got the world's knowledge at your fingertips, and whenever you have a question, you only need to [Google](http://google.com) it.

+## Other Resources

+[Common Sense Media](https://www.commonsensemedia.org).
+Full of links and articles related to safe and smart interneting for kids.

 *Written by Dan Finlay, 2014*